 Shortly after a new baby is born the umbilical cord is clamped and then cut.
 Delayed cord clamping refers to the process of waiting several minutes before clamping the umbilical cord after birth.
 A number of recent studies have found that waiting a little longer to clamp the umbilical cord may actually have some health benefits for the baby.
 The results of this research recently prompted the World Health Organization (WHO) to recommend delayed cord clamping in all births.
 Specifically WHO advises that cord clamping should not be done until at least 1-3 minutes after delivery or longer.
 However, delayed cord clamping does come with some risks and there continues to be significant debate about the risks and benefits of waiting to clamp the umbilical cord.What Exactly is Delayed Cord Clamping?

-Delayed cord clamping refers to a deliberate choice to wait or prolong the amount of time between birth of the baby and the eventual clamping and cutting of the umbilical cord.
-So instead of immediately clamping the umbilical cord as soon as the baby comes out, the cord is intentionally left uninhibited for a prolonged time period.
+Delayed cord clamping refers to a deliberate choice to wait or prolong the amount of time between the birth of the baby and the eventual clamping and cutting of the umbilical cord.
+Instead of immediately clamping the umbilical cord as soon as the baby comes out, the cord is intentionally left uninhibited for a prolonged time period.
 The exact length of the delay can vary, but typically delayed cord clamping usually occurs around 5 minutes after birth.

 The idea behind DCC is that waiting a little longer before clamping the umbilical cord allows for continuation of blood flow from the placenta to the newborn baby.
 This short delay in clamping of the umbilical cord can actually increase the baby's blood volume by 33%.
-More blood volume means the baby's body has more iron which can help fuel health brain development.Standard Cord Clamping Practices
+More blood volume means the baby's body has more iron which can help fuel healthy brain development.Standard Cord Clamping Practices